 Set a feeding routine

-Dog begging is a very common occurrence and it’s easy to encourage the behaviour without knowing it.
-Luckily, if you commit to removing begging from your household by teaching your dog over the long term that it’s not acceptable behaviour then you should see success.
+Begging is a very common occurrence and given the chance, virtually every dog will do it - and it’s very easy to encourage that behaviour.
+Just one slip up and your dog will continue to believe that begging is worth it - because sometimes it works!
+Luckily, if you commit to removing begging from your household by teaching your dog over the long term that it’s not going to work - ever - then you should see success.

-Next, find out more about setting up your puppy with healthy eating habits that will last a lifetime, with out puppy feeding guide.
+Next, find out more about setting up your puppy with healthy eating habits that will last a lifetime, without a puppy feeding guide.